pateldevansh2612/PiBug/README.md

 # PiBug
-A remote bird monitoring system.
+A remote bird monitoring system build to work on an Arduino Duo.
+Pre trained models to recognize birds and track movement.